 This, combined with the Forum, was easily my favourite thing we did.
-The huge amount of space means it doesn’t feel crowded, and it’s fascinating to imagine what ancient Roman life was like before some of these columns started to crumble, with ruins dating back so far, it makes the relics around the UK (which once seemed unfathomably old to my American-born self) seemed recent.
+The huge amount of space means it doesn’t feel crowded.
+And it’s fascinating to imagine what ancient Roman life was like before some of these columns started to crumble.
+Its ruins date so back so far, it makes the relics around the UK (which once seemed unfathomably old to my American-born self) seem recent.

-Palatine Hill is the most famous of the seven hills of Rome and was considered the poshest part of ancient Rome.
+Palatine Hill is the most famous of the seven hills of Rome.
+It was once considered the poshest part of ancient Rome.
 Start off near the Colosseum entrance, making your way around towards the Forum.
 There’s a lot to see, such as:

 - The Flavian Palace.